grezniczek/redcap_survey_auth/README.md

 - **Technical error message:** A message that is displayed to the user in case of a technical error that prevents completion of the authentication process.
 Defaults to 'A technical error prevented completion of the authentication process.
 Please notify the system administrator'.

 - **Success message** and **Continue label:** A message and button label that are displayed to the user after successful authentication.
-This is only relevant when using the advanced mode (i.e. when an API token is provided).
+This is only relevant when writing by the module is allowed (see above).

 - **Authentication methods:** Any of the following methods can be used for authentication.
 Note the order, in which authentication is attempted: Custom > Table > Other LDAP > LDAP.